rlane85/twilio-sms-data-spam/README.md

 `npm install`

-configTemplate.js needs to be updated with personal API keys and twillio access tokens and more precise LatLong for dark sky query and renamed to config.js
+API keys and twillio access tokens and more precise LatLong for dark sky query are configured with process.env variables named in config.js

 `node server`